 Ocean Born Mary outlived her husband (true) and moved to Henniker, N.H. (true).
 Here’s where the New Hampshire legend of Ocean Born Mary gets nutty: The pirate captain came to Henniker in search of the grown-up infant Mary and married her (hardly) or made her his housekeeper (not true).
 He was also said to have been killed by another pirate (definitely not true).

 A Nutty Legend

 Here’s why the New Hampshire legend of Ocean Mary got nutty.
 In 1917, Louis ‘Gus’ Roy of Wisconsin bought a house that Ocean Born Mary’s son had owned.
 He then invented tales of buried gold and a tall, red-haired ghost that was probably Mary.
-He gave house tours and rented shovels to tourists to dig for gold in the back yard.
+He also gave house tours and rented shovels to tourists to dig for gold in the back yard.

 In 1939, children’s book author Lois Lenski published a book of fiction about 10-year-old Ocean Born Mary and her adventures in Portsmouth, N.H.
 The author had help in her historical research from local historian Dorothy Vaughan, who for many of her 99 years was a reliable source of Portsmouth history.

 When Mary died, she was buried in the cemetery behind the Henniker Town Hall.